milouchev/Scheduled-Reminders/README.md

 # Scheduled-Reminders-Python

-Set a reminder for a specified time with this simple application made with Python.
+Set a reminder for a specified time with this simple program made with Python.